 Accounting and tax

 - Corporate tax in Labuan is imposed only on trading companies at either i) 3% of net profits or ii) US$6,000 flat.
 Non-trading (investment holding) companies are not subject to tax.
-For comparison, Malaysia resident companies are subject to corporate tax at the standard rate of 25%;
+For comparison, Malaysia resident companies are subject to corporate tax at the rate of 18% for chargeable income below RM 500,000 and 24% for above this threshold;

 - Capital gains are treated as regular corporate profits and there is no separate capital gains tax rate;